nescirem/nescirem.github.io/source/_posts/when-to-use-linear-acoustic-theory-instead-of-the-nonlinear-one.md

 # Equations of fluid dyanamics

 Acoustic waves are small propagating fluctuations in pressure, particle velocity, mass density, entropy and temperature on lager and more uniform background values of these quantities.
 Let $p_0,\bm{v}_0,\rho{}_0, s_0, T_0$ refer to the pressure, partical velocity, mass density, specific entropy density (i.e., entropy per unit mass), and absolute temperature of the background medium, respectively.
-Then, the total pressure $P$ , particle velocity $\boldsymbol{V}$ , mass density $\varGamma{}$ , specific entropy density $S$ , and absolute temperature $T$ associated with a propagating acoustic disturbance are assumed to be
+Then, the total pressure $P$ , particle velocity $\bm{V}$ , mass density $\varGamma{}$ , specific entropy density $S$ , and absolute temperature $T$ associated with a propagating acoustic disturbance are assumed to be
 $$
 \begin{array}{rcl}
 \left\{ P,\bm{V},\varGamma,S,T \right\} & = & \left\{ p_0,\bm{v}_0,\rho{}_0,s_0,T_0 \right\} \\